-Though ONE OF US WILL BE DEAD BY MORNING
+There are three new books coming in the HATER series: ONE OF US WILL BE DEAD BY MORNING (out later this year),

 Fifteen people are trapped on Skek, a barren island in the middle of the North Sea somewhere between the coasts of the UK and Denmark.
 Over the years this place has served many purposes – a fishing settlement, a military outpost, a scientific base – but one by one its inhabitants have abandoned its inhospitable shores.
 Today it’s home to Hazleton Adventure Experiences, an extreme sports company specialising in corporate team building events.